d12frosted/elpa-mirror/melpa/synosaurus-readme.txt

-;;; Commentary:

-;; An extensible thesaurus supporting lookup and substitution.
+An extensible thesaurus supporting lookup and substitution.

-;; You can choose between multiple backends.
-Current backends include ;; wordnet and openthesaurus, but it's easy to add your own.
+You can choose between multiple backends.
+Current backends include wordnet and openthesaurus, but it's easy to add your own.

-;; Use `synosaurus-lookup' for lookup and `synosaurus-choose-and-replace' ;; to replace the word under cursor.
+Use `synosaurus-lookup' for lookup and `synosaurus-choose-and-replace' to replace the word under cursor.

-;; Customization can be done by M-x customize-group synosaurus
+Customization can be done by M-x customize-group synosaurus